 The first event drew 30,000 fans.
 Today, the event pulls in more than 200,000 fans from all over the world.

-A multitude of drivers can claim the GP of Long Beach as their first IndyCar win, including: Michael Andretti, Paul Tracy, Juan Pablo Montoya, Mike Conway and Takuma Sato.
+A multitude of drivers have scored their maiden IndyCar win at the GP of Long Beach, including: Michael Andretti, Paul Tracy, Juan Pablo Montoya, Mike Conway and Takuma Sato.

 Michael Andretti scored both his first IndyCar win (1986) and last IndyCar win (2002) at Long Beach.